BetonQuest/BetonQuest/docs/Participate/Setup-Project.md

 First, open the "Project" tab on the left site.
 Then right-click the `pom.xml` file in the projects root folder.
 Select "Add as Maven Project".

+At this point it is always recommended to run `mvn verify` to check if everything builds fine, before you did any changes.
-To build the BetonQuest jar, you simply need to run `mvn verify`.
+To build the BetonQuest jar, you also run `mvn verify`.
 You can do this from the command line or use IntelliJ's `Maven` tab (double-click on `BetonQuest/Lifecycle/verify`).
 You can then find a `BetonQuest.jar` in the newly created folder `/target/artifacts`.